 Vendor rebates exist so that companies can better manage their supplier rebate programs.
 The rebate will specify the terms in which the company qualifies for a rebate if they reach the target sales of a product or service.
 A third party provides the rebate to the business that is offering services or goods to another business or customer.

-In terms of accounting, the service provider must recognise the rebate as income.
+In terms of accounting, the service provider must recognize the rebate as income.
 An example makes this easier to understand.
 Let’s say a utility company is offering a rebate to customers who install solar panels.
 The company installing the solar panels is paid by the customer to perform the service.

 The company will offer the customer this discounted rate (equal to the rebate) upfront.
 Then, the utility company will pay the installation company the rebate.
 In this case, that rebate is considered income because it’s the missing amount that the customer would’ve paid for the service that was performed.